 Find a Recovery Program

 - Genetic Science Learning Center, University of Utah.
 (2004).
-What is heredity?
+What are Traits?

 - National Institute on Drug Abuse.
 (2003).
 Preventing drug use among children and adolescents: A research-based guide for parents, educators, and community leaders.
-NIH Pub No. 04-4212.

 - Substance Abuse and Mental Health Services Administration.
-(2016) Adverse Childhood Experiences.
+(2021).
+Recognizing and Treating Adverse Child Traumatic Stress.